 |Operating System on which OpManager is installed||Monitoring Protocols supported|

-For monitoring the Windows environment, OpManager must necessarily be installed on a Windows machine.
+OpManager uses SNMP and WMI monitoring protocols for monitoring devices and interfaces.
+WMI monitoring service is a prominent feature of OpManager.
+It is vital to monitor WMI performance of your servers and devices to maintain network health.
+To monitor using WMI monitor protocol, OpManager must be installed on a Windows Server.
 Besides, the device where OpManager is installed and the monitored remote Windows devices must have WMI, RPC, and DCOM services enabled on them.
 Authentication to the remote devices using WMI requires you to login as a domain user with administrator privileges.
-This is a requirement of the WMI protocol.
-If the device is in a workgroup, the system user name and password should suffice.
+This is a requirement of the Windows WMI monitoring protocol.
+Learn more.

 OpManager provides multi vendor support to monitor Servers and critical Microsoft applications continuously along with their services and processes.
 It periodically monitors Windows Servers via Windowns WMI monitoring protocol to ensure that they are up and running at their optimum performance level, 24x7.
 OpManager, a WMI monitoring software, stores all the data for historical performance tracking and troubleshooting, thus eliminating the need for multiple Server monitoring tools.Learn more.